percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :default: 2147483647

 This variable is used to specify the maximum size of a write-set in bytes.
-This is limited to 2 gygabytes.
+This is limited to 2 gigabytes.

 .. variable::  repl.proto_max